Dr. Janis Teruggi Page

 Areas of Expertise

 Dr. Page is the author of more than 50 book chapters, journal articles, and conference papers.
 Her doctoral dissertation, “Toward a theory of visual narrative” advanced analysis of multimodal visuals.
-Later research on political campaign visual messaging and issue advertising in social media received two “top faculty paper” awards from the visual communication division of AEJMC.
-Her work has recently appeared in the Routledge Handbook of Strategic Communication and in edited volumes on PR ethics, visual persuasion, international public opinion, and postmodern culture.
-Her textbook, Introduction to Strategic Public Relations: Digital, Global, and Socially Responsible Communication, is co-authored with SPR program director Professor Lawrence Parnell and will be published in January 2018 by Sage.
-She also is co-authoring a textbook on the application of visual theory to strategic communication, due out in fall 2018 from Wiley-Blackwell.
+She has produced research on political campaign visual messaging and issue advertising in social media.
+Her work appears in the Handbook of Strategic Communication and the Handbook of Visual Communication, 2nd ed (both Routledge) and in edited volumes on PR ethics, visual persuasion, international public opinion, and postmodern culture.

 B.A., English, University of California-Berkeley